hmi-deeplearning/bacterial-viability/Readme.md

 taesung.shin@usda.gov, and we will promptly correct the oversight.

 ### Data
-**data** subfolder contains average spectra (single_cells_scinet.csv) and 546nm band images (single_cells/*.tif) of single cells that were extracted from hyperspectral images scanned with dark-field hyperspectral microscope of 400-1000nm wavelength range.
+The "data" subfolder contains both the average spectra (stored in "single_cells_scinet.csv") and 546nm band images (stored in "single_cells/*.tif") of individual cells.
+These cells were extracted from hyperspectral images that were captured using a dark-field hyperspectral microscope, with a wavelength range of 400-1000nm.

 ### Code
-Python scripts developed based on Python 3.7 were provided to train and evaluate three Fusion-Net models (I, II, and III) introduced for viability detection of foodborne bacterial cells in the paper above.
+Python scripts were developed using Python 3.7 to train and evaluate the three Fusion-Net models (I, II, and III) introduced in the paper for detecting the viability of foodborne bacterial cells.

 ### Instruction to run the scripts